Beginning Spreadsheets using Excel

 - Building basic worksheets by entering text, numbers, and formulas.

-- Generating pie and column charts by using the chart wizard.
+- Generating various styles of charts by using the chart wizard.

 - Creating lists and using sort and filter features.